USEPA/WNTR/documentation/hydraulics.rst

 To overcome this limitation, the WNTRSimulator splits the domain of :math:`q` into segments to create a piecewise smooth function.

+See `EPANET documentation <https://epanet22.readthedocs.io/en/latest/12_analysis_algorithms.html#analysis-algorithms>`_ for more details on analysis algorithms used by EPANET (and therefore used by the EpanetSimulator).

 .. as presented below.